9/16/2020

 Henry Mayer

 Scott, this is Henry Mayer.
 We've been operating at peak since March.
-So the stepping off point for peak this year is frankly not as much as it's been in years past.
+So the stepping off point for peak this year is, frankly, not as much as it's been in years past.
 You know, it's important to point out here some of the things that have already been said.
-We're operating a seven day network every day of the week year round.
-We will have smart posts fully integrated into the network by peak which allows us to repurpose 28 former smart post facilities for large and small package operations and ground sortation.
+We're operating a seven-day network every day of the week year-round.
+We will have smart posts fully integrated into the ground network by peak, which allows us to repurpose 28 former smart post facilities for large and small package operations and ground sortation.
 And I might add that's pretty cheap capacity to get.
-We're running much higher yield yielding packages through it than we have in the past.
-And you know, as Fred pointed out, better asset utilization lowers fixed costs across the whole network.
-In addition, you know, you saw the announcement on 70,000 new hires for peak.
-That's on top of a historic number of employees at FedEx ground right now.
-Our service providers have stepped up and hired tens of thousands of new drivers since all of this began back in March.
-We're adding six regional sort facilities, four new automated stations.
-We have about 50 projects underway which include expansions, additional automated sortation capabilities and material handling and then all the other things that we typically do at peak in terms of being able to squeeze additional capacity out of the network for a fairly short period of time.
+We're running much higher yielding packages through it than we have in the past.
+And, you know, as Fred pointed out, Better asset utilization lowers fixed costs across the whole network.
+In addition, you know, you saw the announcement on 70,000 new hires for Peak.
+That's on top of a historic number of employees at FedEx Ground right now.
+Our service providers have stepped up and hired tens of thousands of new drivers since all of this began back in March. stations.
+We have about 50 projects underway, which include expansions, additional automated sortation capabilities, and material handling, and then all the other things that we typically do at peak in terms of being able to squeeze additional capacity out of the network for a fairly short period.
 So we're highly confident that we're going to have a great peak this year.
-It's going to be busy.
-But nevertheless, I would say that the ground team is ready.
+It's going to be busy, but nevertheless, I would say that the crown team is ready.

 speaker